hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

 Most video conferencing platforms have the capacity to create and store recordings of workshops.
 Recordings have substantial advantages and can offer solutions to problems (e.g. difficulty keeping up with a small screen).
 However, there are also important privacy issues to consider.
 Please consult your hosting institution's policies with regard to recordings, including permission, availability, and storage, before deciding to record your workshop.

 ##### Chat & Collaborative Document Platforms
 In most cases, your primary chat platform will be the one included in your video conferencing platform.
 However, external chat and collaborative documents can be useful, depending on how your workshop is organised.
+At a minimum, we recommend having a platform dedicated to back-channel communications within the instructional team.
 Keep [limitations on screen space](#Adjusting-your-teaching-for-limited-screen-space) in mind when deciding how to use these platforms.

 If you wish to add a chat platform, The Carpentries recommends, in order:
         1. Any platform in use by your community